This is a list of courses with the subject code CLSA. For more information, see Classics (College of Liberal Arts and Sciences) in the Catalog.

 Ancient Greek and Roman writings on magic, including ancient spells and charms.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 Study of words, their meanings, and their origins combined with writing; words and word histories; role of English language in the world.
 GE: Literary, Visual, and Performing Arts.
 Same as WRIT:1740.

 CLSA:1805 Legends and Heroes of Ancient Rome 1 s.h.